lamps-wg/cms-ml-dsa/draft-ietf-lamps-cms-ml-dsa.md

 Since then, EdDSA {{?RFC8032}}, SLH-DSA {{FIPS205}} and ML-DSA have also been standardised, and these algorithms support both a "pure" and "pre-hash" mode.
 In the pre-hash mode, a message digest (the "pre-hash") is calculated separately and supplied to the signature algorithm as described above.
 In the pure mode, the message to be signed or verified is instead supplied directly to the signature algorithm.
-When EdDSA {{?RFC8419}} and SLH-DSA {{?I-D.ietf-lamps-cms-sphincs-plus}} are used with CMS, only the pure mode of those algorithms is used.
+When EdDSA {{?RFC8419}} and SLH-DSA {{?I-D.ietf-lamps-cms-sphincs-plus}} are used with CMS, only the pure mode of those algorithms is specified.

 This document continues to follow that convention.
 When using ML-DSA with CMS, the pure mode of the algorithm MUST be used.